rpanos/spmf_python/README.md

 # spmf_python 0.3
-Support tools on Python for SPMF
+Support tools in Python for SPMF

 The following python package contains tools that will enable a developer to utilize [SPMF](http://www.philippe-fournier-viger.com/spmf/) at a greater scale calling the JAav based tool using python.